watt-rs/bookworm/CONTRIBUTING.md

 Before sending a pull request or issue, please make sure that the description is written correctly in English.

 Before sending a pull request, please check the quality of your code.
-Don't worry if @coderabbitai reports any code issues.
-We will try to resolve them together with our feedback or just ignore it! ✨
+If `@coderabbitai` reports issues, we'll review them together and decide on the best fix. ✨